DSPG-Young-Scholars-Program/dspg21oss/README.md

 We are collecting access token to speed up the process of scraping GitHub repositories.
 One access token can only scrape 5000 repositories in an hour, and our goal is to scrape about 10 million repositories.
 Having more acess token would help us tremendously.

-Please refer to [this document](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) for detailed instruction in creating a personal access token.
+Please refer to [this document](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) for detailed instruction in creating a personal access token for step 1-5.

 For step 6 and 7, please refer to the following image.
 ![plot](./output/oss_token_setup.png)